 Study load

 The course consists of formal lectures, less formal presentations or case studies, and practical exercises (with feedback) that apply the tools presented in the lectures.
-A typical course day starts at 9.00 and ends at 16.30 with breaks for coffee, lunch and tea.
-In general, the morning session consists of lectures and presentations, and the afternoon session is a computer lab where the topics of the morning are applied on example data.
-At the last day (Friday) after the morning program, there is the opportunity for individual consultation.
+A typical course day starts at 9.00 hours and ends at 16.30 hours, with breaks for coffee, lunch and tea.
+In general, the morning session consists of lectures and presentations, and the afternoon session is a computer lab during which the topics of the morning are applied on example data.
+On the last day (Friday), after the morning programme, there is an opportunity for individual consultation.
 Students who want to use this opportunity are expected to prepare for this in advance.

 Costs